SunicYosen/SunSpice/README.md

 ## Useage

-  If python3 in your computer such as /usr/bin/, you can type:
+  Please install some package needed by the program:
+  > pip3 install -r requirements.txt

+  Then you can run in Gui mode:
-      $ ./Gui.py
+  > ./Gui.py \
-      $ python3 Gui.py
+  > python3 Gui.py

   Or you can use Command mode by

-      $ ./SunSpice.py **.sp
+  > ./SunSpice.py **.sp \
-      $ python3 SunSpice.py **.sp
+  > python3 SunSpice.py **.sp

 IF ANY Problem, Please add issue at: [Github New Issue](https://github.com/SunicYosen/SunSpice/issues/new)